 The vast improvement in performance of the biological design comes from the fact that the human body is always repairing and renewing itself.
 Gradual degradation does occur, but the performance still far exceeds that of the mechanical design.
 The soft tissue of the heart can outlast the metal, so, softness is a strength, not a weakness.
 If you are pronounced dead when your heart stops, why are you not pronounced alive when it starts?

-If the impassioned pleas of an awakened man are mistaken for anger, it is because we ‘feel’ the energy of his passion, but we are unable to transmute the energy of it.
-Like a pressure cooker on a stove, if there was no escape valve, the lid would eventually blow off destroying the kitchen in the process.
+If the impassioned pleas of an awoken man are mistaken for anger, it is because we can ‘feel’ the energy of his passion, but we are unable to transmute the energy of it.
+Like a pressure cooker on a stove, if there was no escape valve, the lid would eventually blow off, destroying the kitchen in the process.

 There are only two ways of dealing with energy, we either use it, or lose it.

-The ability to transmute emotional energy separates the men from the boys.
-Both are able to punch, but the boy punches the face, the wise man punches the heart.
+The ability to transmute emotional energy seperates the men from the boys.
+Both are able to punch; but the boy punches the physical body, the wise man punches straight into the heart.

-The heart is the first organ to form.
-Every muscle in the body is a posterior attribute of the heart.
+The heart is the first organ/muscle to form.
+This means every other muscle in the body is a posterior attribute of the heart.
 The heart creates the tongue, so it must be the heart which regulates its use.